raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

 This document defines a new DNS OPCODE for DNS Stateful Operations (DSO).
 DSO messages communicate operations within persistent stateful sessions, using type-length-value (TLV) syntax.
 Three TLVs are defined that manage session timeouts, termination, and encryption padding, and a framework is defined for extensions to enable new stateful operations.
-This document updates RFC 1035 by adding a new DNS header opcode and result code which has different message semantics.
+This document updates RFC 1035 by adding a new DNS header opcode which has different message semantics, and a new result code.
 This document updates RFC 7766 by redefining a session, providing new guidance on connection re-use, and providing a new mechanism for handling session idle timeouts.

 --- middle